 Damian, the first in his family to attend college, had a stellar first semester as a Torch Scholar at Northeastern University in which he made the Dean’s List and has applied to the Northeastern University Honors College.
 Damian is majoring in political science and philosophy, and minoring in African-American studies.
 Damian is involved in such activities as the Northeastern University Alliance of Civically Engaged Students; Northeastern University Black Student Association; Northeastern African Students Association (N.A.S.A.); Northeastern Caribbean Student Organization; Freshman Representative: Northeastern Student Government Association; Northeastern Unity Gospel Ensemble; Students Against Institutional Discrimination; and sang a solo at the 50th Anniversary Celebration of the Northeastern University African-American Institute.
 Damian L., Northeastern University Torch Scholar

 I finished my first semester at Amherst with a 3.85 GPA (2 A's and 2 A minuses).
 I joined the Concert Choir and Madrigals (the choral society's A Capella group) and joined the Green Room's production of Little Women the musical!
-I'm having an amazing time.
+I'm having an amazing time and could not be more happy with my college choice.
 Brenna K., Amherst College

 I am completing my junior year on the Drum Line and majoring in business management at North Carolina A&T State University.
 I am having a phenomenal experience.
 I love my school and have support wherever I turn.
 I cannot say enough about how the cohort program guided me to my school and have continued to assist me in developing my résumé and applying for summer internships.Kenneth C., North Carolina A&T